Meet the Bar Show Cast

 Julie KoernerJulie Koerner

-Julie has been a part of the bar show for 10 years, and has been acting, singing, and dancing on stage in local musical theater performances for much longer than that.
+Julie has been a part of the Bar Show since 2014, and has been acting, singing, and dancing on stage in local musical theater performances for much longer than that.
 She appreciates having had the chance to play with this incredibly talented cast of characters, both past and present, and hopes the tradition carries on for another 100 years.

 Marla LampertMarla Lampert